 Python dependencies

-Pitivi has a single Python runtime dependency matplotlib
+Pitivi has only two Python runtime dependencies: librosa

-development sandbox we install quite a few Python tools.
+in the development sandbox we install quite a few Python tools useful for

 Each Python package has its own python3-*.json